-- Ross and Rachel's relationship epitomized the trope for almost all nine seasons of it run, and was the show's primary focus.
+- Ross and Rachel's relationship epitomized the trope for almost all ten seasons of its run and was the show's primary focus.
 All told, they were only really together for about one season, with everything else mainly being Ship Tease before they get back together for good in the Grand Finale.

-- Chandler had an on-and-off relationship with Janice (she of the Annoying Laugh) for several years, even after Janice got married.
+- Chandler had an on-and-off relationship with Janice for several years, even after Janice got married.

 - For the first season or two Monica had an on-and-off with "Fun Bobby."
 The gang realized that Fun Bobby had a drinking problem and helped him quit, but then discovered that without alcohol Bobby wasn't Fun.